dylibso/chicory/docs/docs/experimental/1-why.md

 The goal of having `experimental` modules is because they are not stabilized, we are not 100% confident in the design and we want to be able to perform breaking changes without respecting SemVer.

-This includes renaming artifactIDs, classes, methods and rework their usage according to the feedback and development progress.
+This includes renaming artifactIDs, classes, methods, and reworking their usage according to user feedback and development progress.

 <!--
 ```java